GeoMOER/geoAI/docs/units/_unit03/unit03-04_EX_FFS.md

                      allowParallel = TRUE)
 ```

 ## Forward-Feature-Selection

 Instead of using the `train` function from the `caret` package, we now use the function `ffs` from the [CAST package](https://cran.r-project.org/web/packages/CAST/index.html).
 We do not apply any model tuning, but you should expect that the prediction will take a long time, since the many predictor variables all have to be trained with each other.
+Depending on the size of your training data, the calculations might take a few days.

+You should also be aware that variable selection only makes sense if you have a number of variables to choose from.
+For a raster stack with only three layers, selection is not reasonable, but for one with 300 it is.
+The spatial variable selection with the FFS only functions if it is executed with a spatial validation strategy!
 ```r
 #Forward-Feature-Selection (FFS)
 #no model tuning